mechtronica/mechtronica.net/rules/turn-based-play/turn-structure.md

 permalink: rules/turn-structure/
 tags: rules_page
 ---
+## Turn Order
+Whoever initiates combat goes first, all others go in order of their speed (highest first, lowest last).
+Ties can be broken however the GM wants.

 ## Turn Structure
 On your turn you have a few options.
 You can either:
  - Take a normal turn consisting of using attachments and moving.